ivadomed/ivadomed/README.md

 | Baseline | 99.85    | 95.42 | 1.193     | 91.67 | 94.92     | 96.07  | 99.92       |

 ## Data

-The working dataset is derived from the [Spinal Cord MRI Public Database](https://osf.io/76jkx/)
+The working dataset is derived from the [Spinal Cord MRI Public Database](https://osf.io/76jkx/).
+The processed dataset that should be used for training the model is available [here](https://osf.io/agp3q/).
+When training a model, make sure to indicate the [checksum SH2](https://osf.io/agp3q/?show=revision) inside the `config.json` file.

 The data structure is compatible with [BIDS](http://bids.neuroimaging.io/) and is exemplified below:
 ~~~